projen/projen/docs/python.md

 ```

 The default options will setup a Python environment using `venv`, and will
-create a `requirements.txt` file for installing dependencies via pip.
+create a `requirements.txt` file for installing dependencies via `pip`.

 The `projen new` command will also generate a `.projenrc.js` file which includes
 the definition of your project with any options you specified in the command